-After this offering, our officers, directors and principal stockholders each holding more than 5% of our common stock will collectively control approximately 58.6% of our outstanding common stock.
-As a result, these stockholders, if acting together, will continue to have significant influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, amendment of our organizational documents, any merger, consolidation or sale of all or substantially all of our assets and any other significant corporate transaction.
+Our officers, directors and principal stockholders each holding more than 10% of our common stock, collectively control approximately 42.5% of our outstanding common stock as of December 31, 2021.
+As a result, these stockholders, if acting together, have significant influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, amendment of our organizational documents, any merger, consolidation or sale of all or substantially all of our assets and any other significant corporate transaction.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
 For example, these stockholders could delay or prevent a change of control of our company, even if such a change of control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company or our assets and might affect the prevailing market price of our common stock.
 The significant concentration of stock ownership may adversely affect the trading price of our common stock due to investors' perception that conflicts of interest may exist or arise.